 and computed the one-sided derivatives

-We started the one-parameter continuation of the traffic jam in direction of decreasing $v_0$ from two profiles obtained by direct simulations at $v_0 = 0.91$ and $v_0=0.9$, respectively.
+We started the one-parameter continuation of the traffic jam in the direction of decreasing $v_0$ from two profiles obtained by direct simulations at $v_0 = 0.91$ and $v_0=0.9$.
 The resulting bifurcation diagram is shown in Figure \ref{fig:profiles}.

-The traffic jam, \ie travelling wave, is stable for large values of $v_0$.
+The traffic jam, \ie traveling wave, is stable for large values of $v_0$.
 When following the branch, a saddle-node bifurcation is detected at $(\restrict(M(\tskip,\lift\sigma))^*,v_0^*) \approx (0.88,0.125)$, where the traffic jam changes stability.
 A further decrease of $v_0$ at that point would make the traffic jam dissolve.
-But due to the equation-free pseudo-arclength continuation of the continuous branch, it is possible to follow the branch around the fold point and continue the unstable branch for increasing $v_0$.
+But due to the equation-free pseudoarclength continuation of the continuous branch, it is possible to follow the branch around the fold point and continue the unstable branch for increasing $v_0$.
 The traffic jam stays unstable until it reaches the uniform flow at $\sigma = 0$ at a Hopf bifurcation point (cf. Section \ref{sec:2parcont} and \eqref{eq:v0_analy}).
 The microscopic states corresponding to selected points along the branch are shown as insets in Figure~\ref{fig:profiles}.
 The shape has sharp layers and a flat plateau on the stable branch, and becomes harmonic close to the equilibrium value $\sigma = 0$.
-Additionally, the time steps of a backward integration are shown for $v_0 = 0.884$, showing the heteroclinic connection between stable and unstable jam.
-The trajectory starts for $t_0=0$ at the stable branch and the Euler scheme \eqref{eq:expleuler} is used for computing the backward trajectory, that is,
+Additionally, the time steps of a backward integration are shown for $v_0 = 0.884$, showing the heteroclinic connection between stable and unstable jams.
+The trajectory starts for $t_0=0$ at the stable branch.
+The Euler scheme \eqref{eq:expleuler} is used for computing the backward trajectory; that is,

 where $\sigma_j$ is the solution at $t_j=j\Delta t$, and $\Delta t = -5000$ is chosen.
-For the computation of $F(\sigma)$ the parameters from table \ref{tab:params} are chosen in eq. \eqref{eq:macrorhs}.
+The size of $\Delta t$ is determined by the desired accuracy of the coarse projective integration.
+For the computation of $F(\sigma)$ the parameters from Table \ref{tab:params} in Appendix \ref{sec:params} are chosen in \eqref{eq:macrorhs}.
 The backward integration converges to the unstable branch.
-We will use this backward integration in combiniation with a forward simulation to obtain an error estimate for the equation-free approximation in Section \ref{sec:comptskip} and \eqref{eq:fberror}.